stucchio/Homepage/content/assorted_links_dec_21_2016.md

 The Chronicle of Higher Education laments the fact that [economics is too capitalistic](http://www.chronicle.com/article/When-Economics-Was-Radical/238539), and celebrates the AEA founder who denounced Lassez faire.
 [Alex Tabarrok](http://marginalrevolution.com/marginalrevolution/2016/12/richard-t-ely-alt-right-founder-american-economic-association.html) points out exactly what this means.
 (Hint: Lassez faire suggests that whites and negros should be allowed to breed, while the anti-capitalists the Chronicle celebrates did not think this.)

+[What if](http://cafehayek.com/2016/12/41844.html) powerful political and ideological forces stood to benefit if the general public believed that small orange rocks dropped into swimming pools cause no increases in the water levels of swimming pools? ...there would be no shortage of physicists who conduct and publish studies allegedly offering evidence that, indeed, the dropping of small orange rocks into swimming pools does not tend to raise the water levels of swimming pools (and, indeed, might even lower pools water levels!).

 ## Culture

 [Is Empathy Necessary for Morality?](http://subcortex.com/IsEmpathyNecessaryForMoralityPrinz.pdf)